martensson/nixy/README.md

 {{- end}}
 ```

-If you are unsure of what variables you can use inside your template just do a `GET /v1/config` and you will receive a json response of everything available.
+If you are unsure of what variables you can use inside your template just do a `GET /v1/config` and you will receive a JSON response of everything available.
 All labels and environment variables are available.
 Other options could be to enable websockets, HTTP/2, SSL/TLS, or to control ports, logging, load balancing method, or any other custom settings your applications need.

 ### Nixy API